Binpuki/hxWebP/README.md

 - Can be animated too (like GIFs) while being transparent and lossless!

 Unfortunately, as of right now, WebP files are also:
-- Unsupported natively on not-HTML5 browsers (leads to converting back to PNG/JPG/GIF files in most circumstances)
+- Unsupported natively on not-HTML5 platforms (leads to converting back to PNG/JPG/GIF files in most circumstances)
 - Not easy to encode images into WebP with specific settings

 ## Supported Features